miahangelato/ml-custom-dataset/README.md

 - Create your own labeled dataset and save it as a `.csv` file
 - Load and visualize your dataset using Python
 - Train a classifier using `scikit-learn`
-- Test predictions on custom data
+- Save the model and label encoder to `.pkl` files
-- (Optional) Wrap it into a Django API
+- Create a Django REST API that accepts input and returns predictions

 ---